 Assistant Director / Clinical Director

-Misha Bogomaz is the Internship Training Director, a licensed psychologist and a certified group psychotherapist (C.G.P.) with experience and interest in group psychotherapy, group dynamics, leadership, followership, group unconscious, and group decision making.
+Misha Bogomaz is the Assistant & Training Director, a Licensed Psychologist, Board Certified in Group Psychology, and a Certified Group Psychotherapist (C.G.P.) with experience and interest in group psychotherapy, group dynamics, leadership, followership, group unconscious, and group decision making.
 His other interesta are in learning and applying the psychological theories of Carl Rogers, Melanie Klein, Heinz Kohut, and Aaron Beck.
 He is on a workshop committee for American Group Psychotherapy Association, APA Division 49 Early Career Task Force, and the Association for Development of The Person Centered Approach.
 Misha received his Doctor of Psychology degree from Illinois School of Professional Psychology, and participated in one year fellowship at Chicago Center for Psychoanalysis and one year at Chicago Institute for Psychoanalysis.
 In his free time, he

 enjoys fitness, salsa dancing, reading, TV shows, listening to lectures,